GEB-model/GEB/docs/preprocessing.rst

 Building to model
 -------------------
-To set up the model you need two files, a "model.yml"-file and a "build.yml"-file.
-The "model.yml"-file specifies the configuration of the model, including start and end time of model runs, agent-paramters etc. The "build.yml"-file specifies the configuration of the preprocessing.
-An example of the "model.yml"-file and "build.yml"-file are provided in the repository.
+To set up the model you need two files, a `model.yml`-file and a `build.yml`-file.
+The `model.yml`-file specifies the configuration of the model, including start and end time of model runs, agent-paramters etc. The `build.yml`-file specifies the configuration of the preprocessing.
+An example of the `model.yml`-file and `build.yml`-file are provided in the repository.

-The "build.yml"-file contains the name of functions that should be run to preprocess the data.
-The functions are defined in the "geb" plugin of HydroMT.
-You can build the model using the following command, assuming you are in the working directory of the model which contains the "model.yml"-file and "build.yml"-file:
+The `build.yml`-file contains the name of functions that should be run to preprocess the data.
+The functions are defined in the HydroMT-geb plugin of HydroMT.
+You can build the model using the following command, assuming you are in the working directory of the model which contains the `model.yml`-file and `build.yml`-file:

 .. code-block:: python

     geb build

 This will preprocess all the data required for the model.
 The data will be stored in the "input" folder in the working directory.
 The data is stored in a format that is compatible with the GEB model.
-Optionally, you can specify the path to the "build.yml"-file using the "-b" flag, and the path to the "model.yml"-file using the "-c" flag.
+Optionally, you can specify the path to the `build.yml`-file using the `-b/--build-config` flag, and the path to the `model.yml`-file using the `-c/--config` flag.
 You can find more information about the flags by running:

 .. code-block:: python